Immortals Fenyx Rising: Plot

 After eons imprisoned under a mountain by Zeus, Typhon escapes, seeking to break the barrier between the mortal realm and Tartaros and remake the world in his own image.
 He attacks the Olympian gods, severing them from their godly essences and robbing them of their powers.
 Zeus flees and meets with Prometheus, seeking to secure his aid in battling Typhon.
 Prometheus instead makes a wager with Zeus: if Typhon can be beaten by a mortal, then he will be freed from his imprisonment.
 Prometheus uses his power of foresight to tell the story of Fenyx.

-Fenyx, a young Greek shield-bearer of the Delian League, survives a shipwreck and washes up on the Golden Isle, where she is shocked to find that the surviving crew and the Golden Isle's residents have been turned to stone.
-After recovering several artifacts belonging to legendary Greek heroes and receiving a prophecy, Fenyx rescues a young stranger, who helps her reach the Hall of the Gods.
-There, the stranger reveals himself as Hermes, and informs her of the grave threat Typhon poses.
-Determined to save humanity, Fenyx agrees to venture out into the Golden Isle to restore the deposed Olympian gods, along the way befriending a 'fire bird' which she names Phosphor.
-Fenyx manages to restore Aphrodite, who became a tree without her passion; Ares, who was transformed into a rooster without his pride; Hephaistos, who became one of his automatons without suffering; and Athena, who was turned into a child without the ability to make clear judgments.
-Fenyx also defeats the spirits of Achilles, Atalanta, Herakles, and Odysseus, who were all corrupted by Typhon.
+Fenyx, a young Greek shield-bearer of the Delian League, survives a shipwreck and washes up on the Golden Isle, where they are shocked to find that the surviving crew and the Golden Isle's residents have been turned to stone.
+After recovering several artifacts belonging to legendary Greek heroes and receiving a prophecy, Fenyx rescues a young stranger, who helps them reach the Hall of the Gods.
+There, the stranger reveals himself as Hermes, and informs them of the grave threat Typhon poses.
+Determined to save humanity, Fenyx agrees to venture out into the Golden Isle to restore the deposed Olympian gods, along the way befriending a 'fire bird' which they name Phosphor.
+Fenyx manages to restore Aphrodite, who became a tree without her passion; Ares, who was transformed into a rooster without his pride; Hephaestus, who became one of his automatons without suffering; and Athena, who was turned into a child without the ability to make clear judgments.
+Fenyx also defeats the spirits of Achilles, Atalanta, Heracles, and Odysseus, who were all corrupted by Typhon.

 Despite their restoration, the gods are unable to agree on a plan to stop Typhon and subsequently revert to their usual bickering and infighting.
-Fenyx's older brother Ligyron, who escaped the petrification curse, arrives and tells the gods of his plan to steal Hephaistos' chains from Typhon, enchant them using the blood of the gods, and use them to re-imprison Typhon.
-The gods agree to Ligyron's plan, but Fenyx is frustrated at his refusal to bring her along.
-The gods, who dislike Ligyron as he reminds them of Zeus, encourage Fenyx to pursue her brother so as not to let him steal her deserved glory.
+Fenyx's older brother Ligyron, who escaped the petrification curse, arrives and tells the gods of his plan to steal Hephaestus' chains from Typhon, enchant them using the blood of the gods, and use them to re-imprison Typhon.
+The gods agree to Ligyron's plan, but Fenyx is frustrated at his refusal to bring them along.
+The gods, who dislike Ligyron as he reminds them of Zeus, encourage Fenyx to pursue their brother so as not to let him steal their deserved glory.